castorini/anserini/docs/regressions/regressions-dl21-passage-splade-pp-ed-onnx.md

 # Anserini Regressions: TREC 2021 Deep Learning Track (Passage)

-**Model**: SPLADE++ CoCondenser-EnsembleDistil (using pre-encoded queries)
+**Model**: SPLADE++ CoCondenser-EnsembleDistil (using ONNX for on-the-fly query encoding)

 This page describes regression experiments, integrated into Anserini's regression testing framework, applying the [SPLADE++ CoCondenser-EnsembleDistil](https://huggingface.co/naver/splade-cocondenser-ensembledistil) model to the MS MARCO V2 passage corpus.
-Here, we evaluate on the [TREC 2021 Deep Learning Track passage ranking task](https://trec.nist.gov/data/deep2021.html), using pre-encoded queries (i.e., cached results of query encoding).
+Here, we evaluate on the [TREC 2021 Deep Learning Track passage ranking task](https://trec.nist.gov/data/deep2021.html), using ONNX to perform query encoding on the fly.

 The model is described in the following paper: